piratuks/ng-semantic-ui/README.md

 | :ballot_box_with_check: Step      |                                    |                                      | :x: Sticky                    |                                 |
 |                                   |                                    |                                      | :white_check_mark: Tab        |                                 |
 |                                   |                                    |                                      | :white_check_mark: Transition |                                 |

+## Credits

+Essentially this is forked version of https://github.com/edcarroll/ng2-semantic-ui.
+Main improvements are:
+  -updated project and project dependencies to be compatible with angular 8 -translation module implementation